 An executive summary is a thorough overview of a research report or other type of document that synthesizes key points for its readers, saving them time and preparing them to understand the study's overall content.
 It is a separate, stand-alone document of sufficient detail and clarity to ensure that the reader can completely understand the contents of the main research study.
 An executive summary can be anywhere from 1-10 pages long depending on the length of the report, or it can be the summary of more than one document [e.g., papers submitted for a group project].

 Although an executive summary is similar to an abstract in that they both summarize the contents of a research study, there are several key differences.
 With research abstracts, the author's recommendations are rarely included, or if they are, they are implicit rather than explicit.
 Recommendations are generally not stated in academic abstracts because scholars operate in a discursive environment, where debates, discussions, and dialogs are meant to precede the implementation of any new research findings.
-The conceptual nature of much academic writing also means that recommendations arising from the findings are widespread and not easily or usefully encapsulated.
+The conceptual nature of much academic writing also means that recommendations arising from the findings are distributed widely and not easily or usefully encapsulated.

 Executive summaries are used mainly when a research study has been developed for an organizational partner, funding entity, or other external group that participated in the research.
 In such cases, the research report and executive summary are often written for policy makers outside of academe, while abstracts are written for the academic community.
-Professors, therefore, assign the writing of executive summaries so students can practice sythesizing and writing about the contents of comprehensive research studies for external stakeholder groups.
+Professors, therefore, assign the writing of executive summaries so students can practice synthesizing and writing about the contents of comprehensive research studies for external stakeholder groups.

 When preparing to write, keep in mind that: